BrandonC118/techtest/devops/README.md

 ```

-Create a project and keep note of the unique ID
+- Create a project and keep note of the unique ID
-Enable the google apis - Compute Engine, Redis (memorystore), VPC, Kubernetes Engine
+- Enable the google apis - Compute Engine, Redis (memorystore), VPC, Kubernetes Engine
-Create a service account on IAM & Admin and create a Service Account with "Kubernetes Engine Admin"
+- Go into IAM & Admin and click on service accounts on the left side toolbar.
-Once created click on the three dots and select manage keys.
+- For the SA called - compute engine default service account click on the three dots and select manage keys.
-Select "Add Key" and create a "JSON" key - keep this JSON file for later use
+- Select "Add Key" and create a "JSON" key - keep this JSON file for later use

 ## Steps to build and run the environment
 1. log into google cloud shell and either git clone or upload the zip to google cloud shell and unzip the content